Beha’alotcha

 They had been enthusiastic about receiving Torah, but now that they have to live Torah, they’re less enthusiastic.

-And as for the meat, Hashem sends them quail.
+HaShem sends them quail.
 Lots of quail.
 Practically a plague of quail.
-They’re overrun with quail.

-They should only eat quail until biz zey breyen from it! (until they barf)
+They should only eat quail until biz zey breyen (until they barf) from it!

 Stepping Up

 Life was pretty well spelled out for the Israelites in the wilderness.
 They were simple, like children.
 There were no decisions, no choices to be made.
 There were no outside influences offering conflicting information, conflicting advice, or conflicting responsibilities.
 When the Mishkan was covered by the cloud, they stayed put.
 When the cloud lifted, they traveled.
 Sometimes the cloud hung around for a long time, causing them to remain in the same camp for weeks, months, a year; other times they’d set up camp for a day and pull up stakes the next.
-And each person knew exactly what they needed to do, each and every time.
+And each person knew exactly what they needed to do, the nature of their particular job, each and every time.

 For me, it’s not so simple.
 I’m given no clear messages.
 When dark clouds gather above me and block the light, it’s hard to know when to stay where I am and when to journey, when to step up, and when to sit down.

-And if tonight when I’m sleeping a cosmic plow comes by, a cloud-plow of stardust that pushes that darkness off to the side of the road, If I wake to find that a path has been cut, even just a tiny illuminated path, will I be able to step up an on to it?
+And if tonight when I’m sleeping a cosmic plow comes by, a cloud-plow of stardust that pushes that darkness off to the side of the road, If I wake to find that a path has been cut, even just a tiny illuminated path, will I be able to step up and on to it?
 Will I know where to go, know what it is that I’m supposed to carry, what it is that I should leave behind?

-I suppose I’ll have to rely upon my own resources, to trust the gifts I’ve already been freely given, to discover those answers.
+I suppose I’ll have to rely upon my own resources, to trust the gifts I’ve already been freely given to discover those answers.

 When the time comes that I need to know, I have to trust that I will know.